Don’t Be Hooked by These 13 Dating Scams

 One of the dangers of catfishing is the use of photo scams.
 You may get a match on the dating site and think you’ve met your soulmate.
 The photos will make you feel the person on the other end of the email is legitimate by sending you pictures.

 These scam artists steal photos they find online.
 Some will even use photos with children to appear to be family-oriented.
-Sometimes these scammers will photoshop their faces onto another picture.
+Sometimes, these scammers will photoshop their faces onto another picture.
 You may get pictures of professionals, like doctors, to show more credibility.

-There are also scams where the con artist will entice you to give up personal detail in exchange for an intimate photo.
+There are also scams where the con artist will entice you to give up personal details in exchange for an intimate photo.
 That can often lead to financial fraud once you’ve revealed enough information.

 12. Cryptocurrency investment scams

 This online dating scam uses flattery to make you feel good before you get conned.
-The scammers may spend weeks or months grooming you before they bring up cryptocurrency investment.
+The crypto scammers may spend weeks or months grooming you before they bring up cryptocurrency investment.
 They’ll tell you about all the potential it brings.
 Again, they use social engineering to target victims.
 Before long, you may be investing your money into coins controlled by con artists.
 Once they get your money, they’ll disappear and leave you with worthless tokens.

 13. Tinder phone number scam